Jessye Norman: Mid-career (1980–1989)

 Norman programmed recitals innovatively, including contemporary music.
 She commissioned the song cycle woman.life.song by composer Judith Weir, a work premiered at Carnegie Hall, with texts by Toni Morrison, Maya Angelou and Clarissa Pinkola Estés.
 In a review of a recital at Alice Tully Hall, Bernard Holland wrote in The New York Times that she "carefully gauged her seemingly limitless resources to fit the changing textures of her material".
-After a recital at Carnegie Hall, Allen Hughes wrote in the same paper that Norman "has one of the most opulent voices before the public today, and, as discriminating listeners are aware, her performances are backed by extraordinary preparation, both musical and otherwise."
+After a recital at Carnegie Hall, Allen Hughes wrote in the same newspaper that Norman "has one of the most opulent voices before the public today, and, as discriminating listeners are aware, her performances are backed by extraordinary preparation, both musical and otherwise."

 According to Encyclopædia Britannica: "By the mid-1980s she was one of the most popular and highly regarded dramatic soprano singers in the world."
 She told John Gruen in an interview: "As for my voice, it cannot be categorized – and I like it that way, because I sing things that would be considered in the dramatic, mezzo or spinto range.
 I like so many different kinds of music that I've never allowed myself the limitations of one particular range."

 She was invited to sing at the second inauguration of U.S. President Ronald Reagan on January 21, 1985; she performed "Simple Gifts" from Aaron Copland's Old American Songs at the ceremony.
 In 1986, Norman sang God Save the Queen for Queen Elizabeth II's 60th-birthday celebration.
-That same year she appeared as a soloist in Strauss's Four Last Songs with the Berlin Philharmonic during its tour of the United States.
+That same year, she appeared as a soloist in Strauss's Four Last Songs with the Berlin Philharmonic during its tour of the United States.

-Over the years Norman expanded her talent into less familiar areas.
+Over the years, Norman expanded her talent into less familiar areas.
 In 1988, she sang a concert performance of Poulenc's one-act opera La voix humaine ("The Human Voice"), based on Jean Cocteau's 1930 play of the same name.
 During the 1980s and early 1990s, Norman produced numerous award-winning recordings, and many of her performances were televised.
 In addition to opera, many of Norman's recordings and performances during this time focused on art songs, lieder, oratorios, and orchestral works.
 Her interpretation of the Four Last Songs is especially acclaimed, as "the tonal qualities of her voice were ideal for these final works of the great Romantic German lieder tradition".